-The shared appreciation rights receivable and shared appreciation rights payable are measured at fair value.
-The fair value has been calculated by discounting expected cash flows at an appropriate market rate.
-All significant inputs into the valuation models are obtained from observable market data.
-For this reason, in accordance with "IFRS 7 Financial Instruments: Disclosures" ("IFRS 7"), the fair value measurement is considered to be Level 2 in the Fair Value Hierarchy.
+The shared appreciation rights receivable and mortgage portfolio as a whole (Financial assets FVTPL), and shared appreciation rights payable (Financial liabilities FVTPL) are measured at fair value in the prior year.
+The fair value has been calculated by discounting expected cash flows at an appropriate market rate, together with a dilapidations rate based on previous experience of redemptions.
+For this reason, in accordance with IFRS 7 Financial Instruments: Disclosures ("IFRS 7"), the fair value measurement is considered to be Level 3 in the Fair Value Hierarchy.